rjmfernandes/kafkaStreamsRefactor/README.md

 ## Fifth Refactor - leverage custom SMT

-The final example [Custom SMT for using only a single connector with minimal KTables joins refactoring](./kafkaStreamsRefactor5/README.md) is basically the same as the one before but now in place of using many (3) connectors we use just one leveraging a custom SMT to remove nulls so that the partial joins sinks don't overwrite each other.
+The fifth example [Custom SMT for using only a single connector with minimal KTables joins refactoring](./kafkaStreamsRefactor5/README.md) is basically the same as the one before but now in place of using many (3) connectors we use just one leveraging a custom SMT to remove nulls so that the partial joins sinks don't overwrite each other.

+## Final and Extra - With Flink in Confluent Cloud

+Finally we show how to implement the same with no code just SQL leveraging Confluent Cloud Flink [Extra - With Flink in Confluent Cloud](https://github.com/rjmfernandes/kafkaStreamsRefactor/tree/main/Flink6).

 ## Cleanup